 - 150 - 200 word summary about the unit of work

-- Artist, exhibition or education resource the unit of work is in response to
+- Artist, exhibition or education resource the unit of work is in response to - a completed flowchart will help us understand how the students have responded without creating copies.

 - High quality images of student work.
 Images must be clear and in focus.
 You may attach photos/videos in an email or send us a Dropbox link for us to download large files.